Death of Regan Russell: Death and legal proceedings

 In the morning of June 19, 2020, Russell and six other activists from Toronto Pig Save held a pig-watering demonstration outside Fearman's Pork slaughterhouse.
 The entrance of the premises is located southeast of the intersection of South Service Road and Harvester Road in Burlington.
 One truck carrying pigs approached the premises at 10:17 a.m., stopping in the inner lane of the roadway on Harvester Road, southwest of the intersection, just before the right turn onto the premises.
 At 10:19, four of the activists walked from where they were standing in front of the entrance to where the truck had stopped and began watering the pigs in the trailer.
 At this point, the truck driver called 911 and was advised by the operator to stay in the truck and not move.
 At 10:21, two of the other activists walked to the trailer while Russell walked in the other direction and stepped onto the nearest sidewalk to allow a supply truck onto the premises.
 The activists finished watering the pigs less than a minute later, at which point the truck began to make the right turn into the driveway.
 Russell stepped back into the driveway and stood in the truck's path, making a peace sign with her hand to the driver.
-The truck proceeded to drive through the entrance at a speed of about 20.5 km/h, running over Russell and killing her instantly, and dragging her body several yards as a security guard gestured for the driver to stop.
+The truck proceeded to drive through the entrance at about 20.5 km/h, running over Russell and killing her instantly, and dragging her body several yards as a security guard gestured for the driver to stop.